-Your name:

-Pupil's name (if applicable):

-Your relationship to the pupil (if applicable):

-Address:

-Postcode:

-Day time telephone number: Evening telephone number:

-E mail: Please give details of your complaint:

-What action, if any, have you already taken to try and resolve your complaint.
+Your name: Pupil's name (if applicable): Your relationship to the pupil (if applicable): Address: Postcode: Day time telephone number: Evening telephone number: E mail: Please give details of your complaint: What action, if any, have you already taken to try and resolve your complaint.
 (Who did you speak to and what was the response)?

-you spear to and what was the responses:

 What actions do you feel might resolve the problem at this stage?
 Are you attaching any paperwork?
-If so, please give details: Are you attaching any paper work: In so, please give details.
-Signature:
+If so, please give details: Signature: Date:

-Date:

 Official Use Only Date acknowledgement sent:

 By whom:

 Complaint referred to:

 Date: